Here’s a question that came to mind on Hogmanay: why do we rarely make New Year resolutions about our relationships?

 Typically, we opt for an act of self-improvement like eating better, exercising more, quitting smoking or spending more time reading books that will broaden our minds and less time binge-watching Amazon Prime.

 All are important in their own way, but they are focused on the self and rarely have anything to do with our relationships.
 Certainly not directly, although eating better/exercising more can be prompted by a desire to at least partially please our significant other.

 Is there such a thing as a relationship resolution?

-As a relationship counselling provider we know good relationships are what keep humans happy, content and secure (if you don’t believe us, check out this brilliant TED Talk about the world’s longest study into what makes us happy by Harvard University.
+As a relationship counselling provider, we know good relationships are what keep humans happy, content and secure (if you don’t believe us, check out this brilliant TED Talk about the world’s longest study into what makes us happy by Harvard University.
 Spoiler alert: it’s good relationships!).
-They do not, however, get the attention they deserve and we are all guilty of neglecting them in much the same way we neglect our waistlines over Christmas.
+They do not, however, get the attention they deserve.
+We are all guilty of neglecting them in much the same way we neglect our waistlines over Christmas.

 Why we all need to invest in our relationships

 It is all too easy to fall into the trap of thinking that important relationships are just ‘there’.
 Especially when it comes to the one we have with our spouse or partner.